 Test and analyze

 Go through each persona.
-By following the journey yourself, you’ll notice the necessary changes to make to reach your goals.
+By following the journey yourself, you’ll notice the necessary changes to make to reach your goals and increase conversion rates.
 That change may be a more specific call-to-action or better detailing in the product description.
 Changes big and small are all effective when you’re working off data.
 Blind changes rarely result in improved experiences.

 Last updated: October 13, 2020